JustinChristensen/trinitycore-dockerfile/README.md

 ## Requirements

-The scripts and configuration in this repository depend recent versions of [docker] and [docker-compose].
+The scripts and configuration in this repository depend on recent versions of [docker] and [docker-compose].
 Click the links and follow the installation instructions for your system.

 ## Usage